gtalin/100-days-of-code/log.md

 The graph is made with svg and the sprite sheet has a css file.
 If it was just html we could've added <img> tag and then classes as per the css sheet.
 But in d3, there is svg and that has <image> tag which doesn't take classes like the <img> tag does.

 **Link to work:**  No link.

+## Day 61: March 16, 2017

+**Today's Progress**: Force directed graph Free code camp

+**Thoughts:** Was displaying country name for nodes by doing: node.append("title").text(...)
+This was working in chrome however today I checked on firefox.
+It wasn't working so used tooltip to display country name. d3.forceX().strength and d3.forceY().strength causes graph to spread out more.
+Lesser the value, more spread out it is.

+**Link to work:**  No link.